-Tomb of ancient Egyptian King unearthed in ‘remarkable’ discovery
+Tomb of ancient Egyptian king unearthed in ‘remarkable’ discovery

 Among the evidence pointing to Thutmose II were fragments of alabaster jars found inscribed with his name, identifying him as the “deceased King” as well as inscriptions with the name of his wife and half-sister, Queen Hatshepsut.

-The discovery marks one of the most significant archaeological breakthroughs in recent years, according to Khaled, who added that artefacts found in the tomb will provide critical insight into the history of the region and the King’s reign.
+The discovery marks one of the most significant archaeological breakthroughs in recent years, according to Khaled, who added that artifacts found in the tomb will provide critical insight into the history of the region and the king’s reign.

 Little is known about Thutmose II.
 Scholars even debate the length of his reign, which could have been as little as three or four years, or more than 14.